 - Additional items that may also be attached:

-Students interested in assembling a portfolio will find the CTL's Workshop and Seminar on Teaching Portfolios particularly helpful.
-Additional information on teaching portfolios is also available on the CTL's website.
+Students interested in assembling a portfolio will find the CCT's Workshop and Seminar on Teaching Portfolios particularly helpful.
+Additional information on teaching portfolios is also available on the CCT's website.

-Portfolios should be submitted as a single pdf document by April 25, 2014 to Brandon Cline (firstname.lastname@example.org) the Craft of Teaching Program Coordinator.
+Portfolios should be submitted as a single pdf document by the application deadline to the program coordinators at firstname.lastname@example.org.

 2013: Rick Elgendy, PhD candidate in Theology